A-level: ABB B in Biology. No General Studies or Critical Thinking. You must achieve a Pass in the practical element of any science A-levels.

 3 A-Levels at Grade ABB which must include Biology, we consider all A-level subjects for the remaining grades, except General Studies or Critical Thinking.
-You will usually be expected to show evidence of study in the last 5 years.

 Other course specific tests:

 Health and disclosure and barring screening

 All successful applicants will also need to pass health and disclosure and barringscreening.